*Information correct as of 18 July 2022

 Anyone who has tested positive must register their case with their state or territory government authority, where appropriate.

-As reported by the ABC, anyone who has received other government payments during their isolation period — for example, the Queensland Hardship Payment or the COVID-19 Disaster Payment — may also be ineligible.
+Anyone who has received other government payments during their isolation period — for example, the Queensland Hardship Payment or the COVID-19 Disaster Payment — may also be ineligible.

 How much is the payment?